VioletViolaVi/My_Portfolio/README.md

 # Features
 ## Responsive Navigation Bar
 - Allows users to quickly browse through the website based on the sections provided in the navigation bar as links, by having them click on the links and making the website jump down to the respective section selected.
+## Responsive Carousel
+- Allows users to view screenshot images of the projects I’ve produced.
+Users can also click on them to open up a separate tab that takes them to the website of the respectively clicked image.
 ## My Projects Section
 - Allows users to see a screenshot of the projects made by myself to gain an idea on what they look like and what I’m capable of.
 - Allows users to click on the screenshot  images to be redirected to the project’s website where they can browse through the coding work I produced.